-Lara co-hosts and produces the tech & social media micro video series, 15secTech.
-She works in information management after completing a professional Master’s program in Library and Information Studies (MLIS) at Dalhousie University in 2010.
-Lara holds an MA in literature from Durham University (UK), and a BA from Boston College (US) in English and philosophy.
+Lara co-hosts and produces the tech & social media micro-video series, 15secTech.
+She works in information management in Atlantic Canada and has studied at Dalhousie (MLIS), Laval, Durham (MA), Oxford, and Boston College (BA).
 She has been writing for PopMatters since 2007.
 Her favorite authors include Haruki Murakami, Salman Rushdie, Jeffrey Eugenides, and Jasper Fforde.
 You can often find Lara on Twitter @larakillian.

 What does the ubiquitous availability of digital text mean for the human brain as it processes ever-increasing amounts of information?